sailfishos/python3/Doc/c-api/init.rst

    :c:func:`Py_Initialize`, then :c:func:`Py_GetPath` won't attempt to compute a default search path but uses the one provided instead.
 This is useful if Python is embedded by an application that has full knowledge of the location of all modules.
-The path components should be separated by semicolons.
+The path components should be separated by the platform dependent delimiter character, which is ``':'`` on Unix and Mac OS X, ``';'`` on Windows.

    This also causes :data:`sys.executable` to be set only to the raw program name (see :c:func:`Py_SetProgramName`) and for :data:`sys.prefix` and :data:`sys.exec_prefix` to be empty.
 It is up to the caller to modify these if required after calling :c:func:`Py_Initialize`.

+   The path argument is copied internally, so the caller may free it after the call completes.

 .. c:function:: const char* Py_GetVersion()